TheCRMLab/CRMEasyPackageDeploy/README.md

  - Run Package Deployer and you should see your package listed

+WARNING: Currently AppSource packaging is not supported using CRMEasyPackageDeployer.
+Use this only for reference.
+Do not try to publish your package using this template at this time.

 The latest version includes support for creating an AppSource package without any need for code.
 Building on top of the no code standalone package deployer. @thecrmlab added support for creating an AppSource package.
 There are a few more files that will need to be edited in order to setup your AppSource package.

 Steps for using this template: